SarahGrabas/Fake-News-ML-007/README.md

 - collections - Coutner
 - pandarallel - pandarallel

 ### Input:
+When cleaning every part of the training set, the filenames should be changed in the Cleaning_File.ipynb, so the correct file is read, cleaned and converted to csv.
+- full_train_set.csv
+- full_val_set.csv
-- 995,000_rows.csv
+- full_test_set.csv

-- bbc_scrape_uncleaned.csv
+- BBC_broad_content.csv

+If you want to clean the liar dataset it is important to run the Liar_Convert.ipynb first, because the liar_train.csv is converted in Liar_Convert.ipynb.
-- liar_uncleaned.csv
+- liar_train.csv

 ### Output:
+- full_train_cleaned.csv
+- full_val_cleaned.csv
-- large_corpus_cleaned.csv
+- full_test_cleaned.csv
 - bbc_cleaned.csv
 - liar_cleaned.csv

-## CSV_split.ipynb
-Purpose is to divide the large corpus into a training set(80%), validation set(10%) and a test set(10%).
-Before we split we also divide the articles into a broad category of "Fake News" and "Reliable" which we will use in the logistic regression and SVM.

-### Modules
-- pandas
-- sklearn.model_selection - train_test_split

-### Input:
-- large_corpus_cleaned.csv
-- liar_cleaned.csv

-  995,000_rows.csv

-### Output:
-- full_train_set.csv
-- val_set.csv
-- test_set.csv

-- liar_test_set.csv
-- liar_val_set.csv
-- liar_test_set.csv

-## logisticreg.ipynb
+## LogisticReg.ipynb
 This notebook perfoms logistic regression on the dataset to classify the news articles.
+The file also contains a second logistic regression model that is trained on the training set and BBC articles and testet on the validation set.
+The cleaned liar data is also evaluated on the first logistic regression model.

 ### Modules
 - numpy